Master's

 Advance your career.

-students looking at laptop In choosing a Duke graduate program, you have come a long way toward understanding yourself.
+In choosing a Duke graduate program, you have come a long way toward understanding yourself.
 Yet you are not a finished product, and your graduate school experience will transform you in significant ways, deepening your knowledge and self-awareness.
 Earning an advanced degree is a foundation for further intellectual and personal growth, and a pathway to discovering multiple career options.

 We support and encourage career exploration as well as partner with students who have decided and are planning for any type of career in the academy, private industry, government, nonprofits, start-ups, and anywhere in between.
 We are engaged in working with students to explore how different careers suit them and how to conduct multiple, simultaneous job and internship searches in different fields.